Samudranil-silenthero/TrainFinder/README.md

   <li>User can view the route of a train.
   <li>User can view the number of seats available, seat type and the fare.
   <li>User can view the days during which the train runs, the journey duration and the distance in kilometres.
+  <li>Auto Suggestion feature of stations name and their station code is available.</li>
   <li>Front end is made using ReactJS and CSS.
 The backend is made using NodeJS and expressJS.
 </ul>